TeamIngrid/ProjectMem/docs/guides/data_management.md

 ### Export

-When exporting, you have two options: export events only, or export events with file attachments.
-Let's first discuss how to export events:
+When exporting, you have two options: export records only, or export records with file attachments.
+Let's first discuss how to export records:

 #### Export Records
 To export events, navigate to the dashboard and locate the desired item.
 Click on the item name.